firesidefiction/firesidefiction.github.io/_posts/issues/16-Apr-Jun-2022/issue-102/2022-04-19-consigned-to-moonlight.md

 published: true
 ---

-**[The Last Will and Testament of Onorei Foxcroft, submitted to and recognized by the Ministry of Records, Verdigris City, as of January 19.]**<br  >
+**[The Last Will and Testament of Onorei Foxcroft, submitted to and recognized by the Ministry of Records, Verdigris City, as of January 19.]**

-I, Onorei Foxcroft, Second Runewriter of Verdigris City, being of sound mind and skytouched body, do hereby declare this to be my last will and testament.
+<br  />I, Onorei Foxcroft, Second Runewriter of Verdigris City, being of sound mind and skytouched body, do hereby declare this to be my last will and testament.
 I do hereby revoke any and all wills and codicils made jointly or severally by me that may precede or contest this.
 I further declare that this last will and testament reflects my personal wishes, influenced by none but the moon above.

 I surrender the executorship of this testament to the duly appointed representative of Verdigris City.